 More information can be found in:

-T P R dashboards initial guidance
+T P R Pensions dashboards: guidance

-P D P connection hub
+P D P Connection hub

-P D P online connection hub: to be confirmed

 As part of connecting to the ecosystem you must register with the MaPS governance register.
 The governance register works to make sure the ecosystem is kept safe and the security and performance standards are met.
 If you are using an ISP to help you connect, your ISP will handle registration on your behalf.

 You will need to use your Pension Scheme Reference (PSR) number and a registration code that is unique to your scheme to register with MaPS.
 TPR will supply you with two unique registration codes, via their scheduled communications.
 This will be around three to five months in advance of your ‘connect-by’ date.
 The registration code will expire shortly after your ‘connect-by’ date.
 You are responsible for providing this code to your ISP who will be connecting on your behalf.
 It is important that the codes you are issued are kept safe.